 - 30 additional concessions

 - Lumina now 2nd largest concession holder in Ecuador

-On April 19th Lumina announced the granting of 13 new concessions by the Ecuadorian Ministry of Mining, covering 40,647 hectares, bringing the company wide concession total to 134,573 hectares.
+On April 19th Lumina announced the granting of 13 new concessions by the Ecuadorian Ministry of Mining, covering 40,647 hectares.
 These concessions, which are spread throughout the country, are in addition to the ones that were announced on November 16, 2016 and December 22, 2016.
 The new concessions, which were awarded through the Government’s auction process, consolidate Lumina’s position along trend with its existing Condor project, Lundin Gold’s Fruta del Norte project and Tongling’s Mirador project.
 Concessions on the prolific northwest oriented Apuela Batholith, close to world class discoveries such as Codelco´s Llurimagua and SolGold´s Cascabel, are expected to add additional value to Lumina’s prospective portfolio.
 The following map outlines Lumina’s new and previously existing concessions in Ecuador.

 The Macuchi VMS Metallogenic Belt

 Lumina has assembled three large concession packages, totaling 86,300 hectares, encompassing submarine arc volcanic rocks of the Paleocene to Eocene Macuchi formation, prospective for VMS and skarn gold styles of mineralization.
 The Company holds the Pegasus A, Pegasus B and the Palma Real concessions in this belt.